cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 ~~~
 {:cddl #fig:dns-msg title="This document defines both DNS Queries and Responses in CDDL"}

-If, for any reason, a DNS message cannot be represented in the CBOR format specified in this document, or if unreasonable overehead is introduced, a fallback to another DNS message format, e.g., the classic DNS format specified in {{-dns}}, MUST always be possible.
+If, for any reason, a DNS message cannot be represented in the CBOR format specified in this document, or if unreasonable overhead is introduced, a fallback to another DNS message format, e.g., the classic DNS format specified in {{-dns}}, MUST always be possible.

 ## Domain Name Representation {#sec:domain-names}